VegaDeftwing/OpGuidesHugoSrc/content/Music/midi.md

 1. There are 3 conflicting MIDI over normal-audio-jack "standards".
 Fortunately, TRS-A (as shown in the figure above) has been made a real standard now and should be used exclusively on newer equipment.
 TRS-B and TS only devices are still out there though, so be sure to check
 2. Like 5-Pin DIN MIDI, MIDI over TRS is optoisolated, so you shouldn't have to worry about ground loops
-3. The standard is also often used on guitar pedals, though it shouldn't be confused with guitar pedal expression input or control voltage, which are both analog communication not digital like MIDI
+3. TRS MIDI is also often used on guitar pedals, though it shouldn't be confused with guitar pedal expression input or control voltage, which are both analog communication not digital like MIDI
 4. There are plenty of adapters out there to go between TRS MIDI and 5-Pin DIN, but again, make sure it's the right TRS Standard (A/B)
 5. The cable **is not bidirectional**- if the device you're connecting needs to send data to something and get data back, you'll need two cables

 ### MIDI Through

+{{< columns >}}

+From this,

+{{< mermaid >}}
+graph LR
+    A[Controller] --> B(Device 1)
+    A --> C(Device 2)
+    A --> D(Device 3)
+{{< /mermaid >}}

+<--->

+To this:

+{{< mermaid >}}
+graph LR
+    A[Controller] --> B(Device 1)
+    B --> C(Device 2)
+    C --> D(Device 3)
+{{< /mermaid >}}

+{{< /columns >}}

 MIDI though is a feature where there's an extra MIDI port that just passes the input data along.
 Say you have your computer with one USB→5-Pin DIN MIDI adapter so you send that data first to a polyphonic synth, listening on channel 1, for playing chords and that synth has a midi though so you can connect that to the input of your next device, say a drum machine, and have that react to inputs on channel 2, and so on.
 This just allows for a much cleaner cable setup.

 <img src="/midithru.svg" alt=" ">

 MIDI though may or may not actually pass the output of the device too, so if that synth keyboard is acting as an *input* device to the computer (not playing sound as notes are sent to it *from* the computer) then it may or may not put those notes its playing out the midi-though, it just depends on the device.
 Here, I've shown a setup where the first device does have an input MIDI connection sending data to the computer, with a second connection.
-Most USB to MIDI adapters will have one MIDI input and one midi output.
+Most USB to 5-Pin DIN MIDI adapters will have one 5-Pin DIN Input and one 5-Pin DIN output.
 Meanwhile, many MIDI sound-making-device (synths, drum machines, etc) will only have an input and maybe a though, and many MIDI controllers (keyboards etc. that don't make their own sounds) will only have a MIDI output, no input.
 What this means is often, if you're going to be using MIDI though, you'll want to have a device that you want acting as both an input and output first in your chain, followed by devices that only need MIDI Input.

 Confused?